MordechaiWein/Popular-meme-app/README.md

 I render all the Memes into an array
-I then iterate through the array creating individual memes For each meme a Li tag is created and appended to a Ul tag
+I then iterate through the array creating individual memes For each meme a Li tag is created and appended to a Ul tag Each individual Li’s inner text is set to the meme’s name